 This privacy notice will help you understand how Wonnacott Consulting Ltd (company no. 13727161), also uses and protects your personal data.

-You can contact our voluntarily appointed Data Protection Officer at [email protected] if you have any concerns or wish to exercise your rights.
+You can contact our voluntarily appointed Data Protection Officer, Simon Ghent at simon@fifthsquare.co.uk if you have any concerns or wish to exercise your rights.

 Our Promises: